NYSTCE English Language Arts: Overview of World Literature

 - Read through the literature of Africa, Asia, Latin America, the Caribbean and continental Europe

 You'll answer about 90 multiple-choice questions and complete a written-response assignment during the exam.
-This chapter of Education Portal's study guide can help you prepare for success on many aspects of the test.
+This study guide can help you prepare for success on many aspects of the test.

 Witness the Epic of Gilgamesh, a story of adventure, love and friendship.
 This long poem will help us examine the hallmarks of civilization for a Sumerian and the importance of dreams.
 We'll also cover the Sumerian contributions to the epic form of literature.